Sun Dried Tomato Sourdough

 Make The Dough:

-• In a large bowl, combine 300g of room temperature water and whisk in 65g of active sourdough starter until mostly combined.
-Add in 50g of drained and chopped sun dried tomatoes.
+1. In a large bowl, combine 340g of room temperature water and whisk in 65g of active sourdough starter until mostly combined.
+Chop 50g of sun dried tomatoes, then squeeze in a paper towel to remove excess oil.
+Add to sourdough starter mixture and whisk in.

 Stretch + Fold:

-• Using damp hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees, and repeat 3 more times, this is considered a set of stretch and folds.
+2. Using damp hands, grab one side of the dough, stretch it upward, and fold it over the center.
+Rotate the bowl a quarter turn and repeat until you've completed four folds, this is one set of stretch and folds.
 Recover the bowl, and set it aside for 60 minutes.

 Bulk Ferment: